 - WebEx (up to 100 people, unlimited time)

-Virtual Game Night: Fun Group Games to Play At Home with Friends or Family
+Virtual Games to Play on Zoom: Fun Group Games to Play At Home with Friends or Family

 Note: I didn’t include a scoring system for most of these games.
 I feel like when you’re in the middle of a pandemic, all games are kind of like those in Whose Line Is It Anyway where everything’s made up and the points don’t matter.